golang/proposal/design/draft-embed.md

-In the `go/build` package, the `Package` struct adds only `EmbedPatterns`, `TestEmbedPatterns`, and `XTestEmbedPatterns`, not `EmbedFiles`, `TestEmbedFiles`, or `XTestEmbedFiles`, beacuse the `go/build` package does not take on the job of matching patterns against a file system.
+In the `go/build` package, the `Package` struct adds only `EmbedPatterns`, `TestEmbedPatterns`, and `XTestEmbedPatterns`, not `EmbedFiles`, `TestEmbedFiles`, or `XTestEmbedFiles`, because the `go/build` package does not take on the job of matching patterns against a file system.

 In the `golang.org/x/tools/go/packages` package,